Akraftt/IOT_Sensors/README.md

 ## **Fig.3 TLV49645 SIP-3**

-The TLV49645 SIP-3 is a compact magnetic sensor module widely used in various electronic applications.
+The TLV49645 SIP-3 is a magnetic sensor module widely used in various electronic applications.
 With its small size and convenient SIP-3 package, it offers precise magnetic field detection.
 The module is easily integrated into circuits, making it an excellent choice for projects requiring magnetic sensing capabilities.

 <a href="url"><img src="https://www.electrokit.com/uploads/productimage/41015/41015964.jpg" align="middle" height="600" width="800" ></a>